sirioz/HelpMeOut/README.md

 In order to have push notifications working you need to get - from Apple Developer - an APNs key (Section: Keys) for each app.
 These keys will then be used on the Firebase console too.

 ## Firebase configuration
+Configuring Firebase takes some time...
+- Open the console (https://console.firebase.google.com) and create a new project, give it a name (HelpMeOut)
+- Add your iOS apps, using 2 different bundleId (E.G: com...-patient, com...-caregiver).
+- For each app, download the configuration .plist.
+This configuration must then be added to your xcode project.
+- For each app, in section *Cloud Messaging*, add the APNs Key you downloaded before.
+This will link Firebase to your apps and will let you receive push notifications
+- **Authentication**.
+Go to Authentication/Methods and enable *Email* and *Phone*.
+These are the 2 only methods available in the apps.

 ## Testing
 Testing the app requires to launch a local Firebase server.